Brain Injury

 • Personality Changes: Injuries may cause people to act differently, complicating social life and family dynamics.

-The impact on cognitive and emotional health is significant and creates a need for ongoing support.
+The impact on cognitive and emotional health is significant and necessitates ongoing support.

 Treatment & Rehabilitation